-City Manager Reeves introduced Jon Haderlie from Larson & Company who presented the results of the city audit.
-Jon wanted to bring 's attention it was the auditor's opinion that there were no significant or serious findings that needed to be brought 's attention in terms of internal controls or state compliance and also wanted the Council to note that all the major funds had positive net position (net income) at the end of the year with one exception which was the CDRA normally breaks even at \$0.
-Jon talked about updates that the Governmental Accounting Standards Board (GASB) had made in the way that long-term debt was to be disclosed in the future with bonds and direct bonds (bank loans) separated out with corresponding collateral for each of those types of debt.
+City Manager Reeves introduced Jon Haderlie from Larson & Company CPAs who presented the results of the city audit to the council.
+Jon stated that it was the auditor's opinion that there were no significant or serious findings that needed to be brought to the council's attention in terms of internal controls or state compliance.
+He also stated that all the major funds had positive net position (net income) at the end of the year with one exception, which was the CDRA that normally breaks even at \$0.
+Jon talked about updates that the Governmental Accounting Standards Board (GASB) had made in the way that long-term debt is disclosed; in the future, bonds and leases (bank loans) are separated out with corresponding collateral for each of those types of debt.

-Jon then went to the findings that were found in the audit which included:
+Jon then shared the findings that were found in the audit, which included: